-Professor Jacqui Taylor (Technical Author, BSI: PAS 183) & Chris Parker (BSI: PAS 184) are to congratulated on their work in bringing this important smart cities reference material to the market.
+Professor Jacqui Taylor (Technical Author, BSI: PAS 183) & Chris Parker (BSI: PAS 184) are to be congratulated on their work in bringing this important smart cities reference material to the market.

 The complete range of BSI smart cities standards can be found and downloaded here.